Skip to Content

 Replacement trees for private tree removals must be planted within a year of permit issuance or as identified on the tree permit.
 Replacement trees must be able to grow to a minimum of 4.5 m height at maturity.

 If opting to replant, there will be a replacement tree security deposit required at the time of your application.
 Once the trees have been replanted and verified by staff, the deposit will be refunded.
-The replacement tree deposit is $250 per required replacement tree.
+The replacement tree security deposit is calculated based on the number of replacement trees required, as it is a deposit per required replacement tree.
+Refer to the table above to determine the number of replacement trees required and the tree permit fees and securities section of the webpage for the fee and security information.

-Replacement trees can be planted anywhere on your private property or on another private lot within the City’s Urban Boundary as approved by staff.
+Replacement trees can also be planted on another private lot within the City’s Urban Boundary as approved by staff.
 If planting on an alternate lot, that lot will need to be identified on the tree replacement plan and we require a letter from the owner of that lot indicating this acceptance.
 The permit holder will be responsible for paying the tree replacement security deposit, and ensuring the trees are planted.
 The permit holder will be responsible for notifying staff once the trees are planted to get their deposit refunded.
 Deposits will only be refunded to the payee of the deposit.

 Replacement trees must be maintained in healthy condition.